PhonologicalCorpusTools/CorpusTools/docs/source/phonological_search.rst

    is selected, then one could search for the occurrence of, e.g., [i] before mid vowels on that tier (hence ignoring intervening consonants).
 (Note that it is not currently possible to do a phonological search within :ref:`pronunciation_variants`; the search will look only at the canonical forms or whatever forms are listed in the specified tier.)

 4. **Environments**: Select the strings you want to search for.
-See :ref:`environment_selection` and :ref:`sound_selection` for details.
+See :ref:`environment_selection` and :ref:`sound_selection` for details, including the differences between selecting environments in segment vs. syllable mode.

-   An example of adding environments for a positive search (in this case, the environment “word-initial, before a vowel”):
+   An example of adding environments for a positive search in segment mode (in this case, the environment “word-initial, before a vowel”) (before any actual target has been selected):

    .. image:: static/phonosearchenvironment.png
       :width: 100%